Paul K. Chappell: Peace literacy

 Building on models of reading and writing literacy, as well as the nonviolent strategies of global leaders like Martin Luther King Jr. and Gandhi, Chappell's model of peace literacy teaches a strategic approach to peacemaking, focusing on and integrating well-being at the personal, social, and political levels.
 Broadening and deepening the scope of educational models in Social Emotional Learning, Peace Literacy addresses trauma, including childhood trauma, war trauma, and racial trauma, and the links between these and the social barriers that prevent inclusive and equitable quality education.
 Anticipating the disruptive effects that emerging technologies such as virtual reality and augmented reality will have on societies around the world, Peace Literacy also provides a framework for understanding the psychological needs these technologies are often used to meet, so that these technologies can be designed and used more responsibly.

 Peace literacy has developed into a growing movement of educators, citizen activists, and community leaders who want to empower people with training and skills.
 Peace Literacy aims to offer the understanding needed to heal the root causes of problems, rather than merely address surface symptoms.
 Even as education in reading and writing literacy is properly recognized as a universal human right, Chappell's educational team has as a goal the recognition of education in Peace Literacy as a universal human right.
 According to Chappell, education in Peace Literacy is the human right that empowers us to protect all our other human rights.

-Archbishop Emeritus Desmond Tutu has endorsed the goal: